apache/derby/maven2/README.txt

     NOTE: This step has been reported to not work when using username and password authentication.
 Unless you prefer to deploy manually, use a public key to log into the remote host (people.apache.org).

+    If your umask is set to something else than 0002 (the default is 0022), you should log into the Apache server and grant write permission to the group owner (which should be 'apcvs').
+Alternatively, use this SSH command:

+    ssh people.apache.org "find /www/people.apache.org/repo/m2-ibiblio-rsync-repository/org/apache/derby/ -user \$USER -exec chmod g+w {} \;"

+    To verify the group ownership and permissions, run the two following SSH commands.
+If everything is set correctly, the should return no file names.

+    ssh people.apache.org "find /www/people.apache.org/repo/m2-ibiblio-rsync-repository/org/apache/derby/ \! -group apcvs"
+    ssh people.apache.org "find /www/people.apache.org/repo/m2-ibiblio-rsync-repository/org/apache/derby/ \! -perm -g+w"

 For each project, the following files should be found in the various 'maven2/[project]/target' directories after 'verify' or 'install':